Notes on Kotlin for Java Programmers

 }

 Methods on a class are final by default; they must be prefixed with modifier open to make them overridable.
-And Java annotation @Override is replaced by keyword override which is mandatory.
+And in the subclass, Java annotation @Override is replaced by keyword override which is mandatory.

 A class is also implicitly final unless explicitly declared as open class {name}